Golf betting tips: Preview and tips for the 2022 Sony Open

 The Sony Open is the first full-field event of the calendar year.
 The tournament is contested at Waialae Country Club in Honolulu, Hawaii.
 The course has hosted the event since its modern-day inception as the Hawaiian Open in 1965.
 Sony took over as title sponsor in 1999.

 An interesting fact to consider this week is that since the Tournament of Champions moved to Hawaii in 1999, 15 Sony Open winners have emerged victorious having played the Plantation Course in Kapalua the previous week.
+That said, neither of the last two winners (Kevin & Cameron Smith) teed it up in Kapalua prior to their Sony Open victories.

 In 2019, Matt Kuchar finished T19 in the Tournament of Champions before going on to win the Sony Open.
 In 2018, Patton Kizzire finished T15 in Kapalua the week before winning his second PGA Tour title at the Sony Open.
 2017 saw Justin Thomas win both the Tournament of Champions and the Sony Open (Ernie Els matched this feat in 2003).
 In 2016, Fabian Gomez, finished T6 the week before and the 2015 Sony Open winner, Jimmy Walker, finished runner-up in Kapalua.